Nate Karns: Seattle Mariners

-On November 5, 2015, the Rays traded Karns, C. J. Riefenhauser, and Boog Powell to the Seattle Mariners for Brad Miller, Danny Farquhar, and Logan Morrison.
-Karns began the Mariners season in the rotation but was then demoted to the bullpen after struggling.
+On November 5, 2015, the Rays traded Karns, C. J. Riefenhauser, and Boog Powell to the Seattle Mariners in exchange for Brad Miller, Danny Farquhar, and Logan Morrison.

+Karns began the season in Seattle's rotation but was then demoted to the bullpen after struggling.
 He made eight relief appearances before being shut down for the season in early August with a back strain.
 Karns finished the season with a 6–2 record, 5.15 ERA, and 101 strikeouts in 941/3 innings.

 Kansas City Royals

-On January 6, 2017, Karns was traded to the Kansas City Royals for Jarrod Dyson.
+On January 6, 2017, Karns was traded to the Kansas City Royals in exchange for Jarrod Dyson.
 His 2017 season with Kansas City was cut short due to injury, undergoing surgery for thoracic outlet syndrome in July.
 Karns finished the season 2–2 with a 4.17 ERA in nine games (eight starts).
 He missed the entire 2018 season with right elbow inflammation.
 Karns elected free agency after the Royals outrighted him to the minors on October 31, 2018.

 Baltimore Orioles

-Karns signed a one-year contract with the Baltimore Orioles on February 7, 2019.
+Karns signed a one–year, major league contract with the Baltimore Orioles on February 7, 2019.
 The deal was worth a reported $800,000 guaranteed, with $200,000 in incentive bonuses for 100 innings pitched.
 He appeared in four games before being placed on the disabled list with a forearm strain.
-On July 26, Karns was designated for assignment and outrighted on August 2.
-Karns was released on August 7, 2019.
+On July 26, Karns was designated for assignment by the Orioles.
+He cleared waivers and was sent outright to the Triple–A Norfolk Tides on August 2.
+Karns was released by the Orioles organization on August 7.